If you’ve never heard of a menstrual cup before, it can seem pretty strange, alternative or weird.

 That works out to be $120 a year.
 If you had your first period when you were 12, and if your period stops at the average of 51 years, you’ve spent a grand total of $4,680 — you could have taken a nice holiday for that amount!

 And that’s not including the times where you’ve had extra heavy periods or longer bleeding cycles.
+A menstrual cup means you don’t need to carry bulky spares.
+Your menstrual cup should last for several years, with proper care.

 “I’m only on my second cycle using a cup.
 Why did I waste so many years, this thing is amazing!“ — BellyBelly Fan

-How Easy Is It To Use A Menstrual Cup?
+How Easy Is It To Use?

 A menstrual cup can safely be used overnight and is great for all sports, swimming and travelling.
 It can be cleaned in the same way as baby equipment: with sterilising fluid, or by boiling for five minutes in an open pan of water.